 National Conversations on Rights and Justice

-In celebration of the 225th anniversary of the ratification of the Bill of Rights, the National Archives is hosting a series of conversations across the country to explore the continuing and often complicated issues of rights of our modern era.
-Building on the National Archives’ extensive holdings and hosted in a partner institution, this series of conversations will delve into a range of contemporary issues, encompassing human rights and civil rights and addressing the tension between individual rights and collective responsibilities.
+In 2016, in celebration of the 225th anniversary of the ratification of the Bill of Rights, the National Archives hosted a series of conversations across the country to explore the continuing and often complicated issues of rights of our modern era.
+Building on the National Archives’ extensive holdings and hosted in a partner institution, this series of conversations covered a range of contemporary issues, encompassing human rights and civil rights and addressing the tension between individual rights and collective responsibilities.

 - July 15-16, 2016: LGBTQ Human and Civil Rights at the Chicago History Museum and Center on Halsted in Chicago, Illinois